nickeisenberg/iron.vim/README.md

 ## How to configure
 ### `g:iron_repl_def`
-Iron allows you to define custom repl definitions.
+Iron allows you to define custom repl definitions, while defaults for this option are set in `./ftplugin/<filetype>/iron.vim`.
 These are commands that are sent to the terminal, which open up the REPL.
 For example,

 ```vimscript